doggedwings/Self-Balancing-Robot/README.md

 # Self-Balancing Robot

-A two-wheeled inverted pendulum robot built around a dual-core ESP32, two NEMA 17 stepper motors, an MPU6050 IMU, and a custom 3D printed chassis.
+A two wheeled robot that keeps itself upright with a PID controller running on an ESP32.
+Two NEMA 17 steppers, an MPU6050 for tilt, and a 3D printed chassis.
+You drive it from a web page over WiFi.
-It holds itself upright using a cascaded PID controller running at 100 Hz, drives over Bluetooth from an Xbox controller, and has a pair of MAX7219 LED matrix "eyes" so it can look at you while it does it.

 # WATCH IT BALANCE HERE <your video link here>

 # Why I Built This

-I wanted to build something I could drive around, and a normal RC car felt like the obvious version of that everyone builds.
-A robot that has to actively keep itself from falling over just to sit still seemed like a much better problem.
+I wanted something I could drive around, and a normal RC car felt like the obvious version of that.
+A robot that has to actively work to not fall over just sitting still seemed like a better problem.

-The other half of it was that I wanted to challenge myself with a PID loop.
-This one couldn't be cheated, as I had to manually tune it and actually learn how the controls worked, or it just fell over.
+The other half was that I wanted to challenge myself with a PID loop.
+This one couldn't be cheated.
+I had to manually tune it and actually learn how the controls worked, or it just fell over.

 It still drives like an RC car.
 It just has to solve a much harder problem to do it.